12" Ficus Lyrata Standard (Fiddle Leaf Fig)

 Watering Amount: allow soil to mostly dry out between waterings

 Soil: regular, indoor potting mix from your local garden center will do the trick

 *We consider this a Graduation Plant - it's known to be a little more finicky to take care of than the tried-and-true Beginner Plants*

-Pictured are the two we have available as of Monday @ noon.
-Price is for ONE plant.
-Comes in a 14" diameter nursery pot.
-Plant is ~5-5.5ft tall from floor to top of plant.
+This tree-form Ficus comes in a 12" diameter nursery pot.
+Plant is ~4.5ft tall from floor to top of plant.